dunhamsteve/aoc2023/readme.md

 ## Day 18

 Day 18 was a bit of a beast.
 For part 1 I expanded everything out and did a fill (not checked in), but had some off by one errors to deal with.
+After looking at the example, I made an assumption that the coordinates didn't go negative (i.e. I used `Nat`), which led to a bunch of debugging before I realized my mistake.
+I also had a stray copy of of the grid in the set method, causing `O(n)` updates instead of `O(1)`.

 Part 2 took a while, I started by partitioning to virtual rows and columns for each horizontal/vertical point and filling.
 There were a lot of edge cases, so I switched to the Day 10 algorithm, which also had a lot of edge cases.
 Recasting part 1 to the part 2 code helped debugging.